wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 }
 ```

-Essentially whenever you have a function, put the word `async` infront of it and that will allow you to do awaiting inside of it.
+Essentially whenever you have a function, put the word `async` in front of it and that will allow you to do awaiting inside of it.

 You cannot do what is referred to as top level await.